sourcecodegirl/colorated/README.md

 ### Random

 #### Randomly generate 5 hex values and retrieve and display information for those 5 colors on the page
+- If a hex value is entered in the input field, Random will ignore it

 #### Randomly generate 1 hex value and retrieve and display 5 colors and information for any of the color schemes
 - This will display the hex value that was randomly generated in the input field that was used to get the colors for the color scheme selected
-- If the value or the color scheme selected doesn't change, there is no request to generate a color scheme until one of those are changed after the initial request
+- If a hex value is entered in the input field, and any of the color schemes are selected, it will send the hex value to the API to retrieve 5 colors for the color scheme selected

 ### User Input

 #### Retrieve and display 5 colors based on 1 hex value input for any of the color schemes
+- If a hex value is entered in the input field, it will send the hex value to the API to retrieve 5 colors for the color scheme selected
+- If Random is selected, the hex value entered will be ignored

 ## Color Schemes
 - Monochrome